USS Spot: Second war patrol, February – March 1945

 On 24 February, Spot began her second war patrol which took her, Queenfish (SS-393), and Sea Fox (SS-402) into the East China Sea.
 On the second night in her assigned patrol area, Spot expended all torpedoes attacking a Japanese convoy.
 They sank the passenger-cargo ship, Nanking Maru, and damaged a freighter.
 The attack was made in heavy weather and shallow water.
 Spot was surfaced and heading for deeper water but could not elude one of the escorts, the minesweeper W-17, which closed to 4200 yd and opened fire.
 Spot manned her guns and returned the fire even though she was wallowing heavily in the rough seas.
 A lucky hit by her 5 in gun knocked out W-17's forward gun and saved the submarine from almost certain disaster.
 Spot secured her guns, cleared the bridge, and submerged.
 The escort dropped a few depth charge patterns which caused no damage, and the submarine returned to Saipan on 23 March to reload.

 On 27 March 1945, Spot resumed her patrol.
 On 31 March 1945, she was on the surface in the Philippine Sea 425 nmi southeast of Kagoshima, Kyushu, Japan at 29°14′N 137°18′E when she sighted a destroyer that offered no recognition signals.
 Spot maneuvered to close when the destroyer turned towards her and increased its speed.
 When the range was approximately 5,500 yd, the destroyer opened fire.
 Spot fired a recognition flare that the destroyer answered with a second salvo.
 As Spot submerged, another salvo straddled her conning tower.
-After Spot reached a depth of 450 ft, she and the destroyer exchanged recognition signals and the destrover discontinued its attack.
+After Spot reached a depth of 450 ft, she and the destroyer exchanged recognition signals and the destroyer discontinued its attack.
 The destroyer was later identified as USS Case (DD-370), which reported firing fifteen 5 in rounds.
 Spot suffered no damage or casualties in this friendly fire incident.